dgaydukov/cert-aws/sa/files/sa.md

 * TCP sequence number
 Routes each individual TCP connection to a single target for the life of the connection.
 The TCP connections from a client have different source ports and sequence numbers, and can be routed to different targets.
 So if you open new tab, that would mean that new port is opened, in this case nlb would see it as new connection and could route request to different ec2.
-XFF (X-Forward-For) - header of original IP address of user (cause your ec2 would see IP of LB).
 Health Check - you can monitor health of ec2 and always redirect user to healthy ec2 (ELB doesn't kill unhealthy ec2).
 There are 3 types of health checks:
 * EC2 health check - watches for instance availability from hypervisor/networking point of view.
 For example, in case of a hardware problem, the check will fail.
 Also, if an instance was misconfigured and doesn't respond to network requests, it will be marked as faulty.
 * ELB health check (1 heath check inside that check port status `AWS::ElasticLoadBalancingV2::TargetGroup`) - verifies that a specified TCP port on an instance is accepting connections OR a specified web page returns 2xx code.
 Thus ELB health checks are a little bit smarter and verify that actual app works instead of verifying that just an instance works.